-The teacher conveys a sense of okayness with flowing with things as they are including the unpredictable, the unexpected, the difficult and the surprising - Acceptance.
-The teacher embodies a willingness to see things as they actually are in the present moment, and offers a way of opening to and being with the reality of things without struggling to change them.
-The teacher models accepting self, others and experience with an attitude of friendliness.
+The teacher embodies a willingness to see things as they actually are in the present moment and offers a way of opening to and being with the reality of things without struggling to change them.
+The teacher models accepting self, others, and experience with an attitude of friendliness.
 The teacher is not overly anxious to 'get things right,' tolerates unsatisfactory or difficult issues with ease, and relinquishes personal agendas.
 They allow participant and personal experience to be as it is.
-They hold their seat in the face of turbulence, group energy, difficulty etc. They communicate non-reactivity by meeting difficulty in a way that conveys equanimity. - Curiosity the teacher conveys aliveness, brightness and engagement -balanced with steadiness.
-Linked to this lightness, playfulness and humour are in the space where appropriate
+They hold their seat in the face of turbulence, group energy, difficulty etc. They communicate non-reactivity by meeting difficulty in a way that conveys equanimity.

-Key feature 5: Natural presence of the teacher - the teacher's behaviour is authentic to his/her own intrinsic mode of operating
+Key feature 5: Natural presence of the teacher - the teacher's behaviour is authentic to their own intrinsic mode of operating

-One way to describe this is 'being the person whose story you have lived' (p.92, McCown et al., 2010).
-The teacher communicates through his/her own unique, authentic and natural style of being as opposed to contriving a certain style (e.g. perhaps taking on a set of behaviours that are an idea of what an embodied mindfulness teacher 'should' look like!).
+One way to describe this is 'being the person whose story you have lived' (McCown et al., 2010, p.92).
+The teacher communicates through their own unique, authentic and natural style of being as opposed to contriving a certain style (e.g., perhaps taking on a set of behaviours that are an idea of what an embodied mindfulness teacher 'should' look like).

 The teaching finds expression through the natural being of the teacher.
 The teacher has freedom from the identification parts of personality but inhabits their own individual expression of personhood with ease.
 They are a vehicle for the teaching rather than there being a strong sense of under or overvaluing their self-hood.

 How this happens is as individual as each person is.
-The teacher is uncontrived, and shows up in the classroom space in a natural way as they are.
-Although this cannot be directly assessed from a teaching observation, there is a sense of natural continuity to the way the teacher presents as 'the teacher' and how s/he is in other arenas of his/her life.
+The teacher is uncontrived and shows up in the classroom space in a natural way as they are.
+Although this cannot be directly assessed from a teaching observation, there is a sense of natural continuity to the way the teacher presents as 'the teacher' and how they are in other arenas of their life.